nobel861017/cs_zerospeech_baseline/README.md

 * Training the unit-LM

-Please modify the parameters in `train_unit.sh` if needed.
+Please modify the parameters and some paths in `train_unit.sh` if needed.
 ```
 bash train_unit.sh
 ```